Vaei/VGImplementation/README.md

 ### Plugins

-Add the following plugins to your project:
+Add the following plugins to your project and enable them:

 * [Vigil](https://github.com/Vaei/Vigil)
 * [Grasp](https://github.com/Vaei/Grasp)
 * [PlayWidgetAnimation](https://github.com/Vaei/PlayWidgetAnimation)
-* This Plugin

 > [!NOTE]
 > PlayWidgetAnimation provides the `PlayAnimationWithFinishedEventDuo` node that is used for widget animations, it is optional but you should add it, then replace it in the project before removing the plugin.

+### Grasp Preset

+Under GraspDeveloperSettings assign the Grasp profile then click "Set as Default"

+### Add This Plugin

+Now add this plugin to your project.

 ## Implementation